 HR One clients can access the forms for requesting Paid Family Leave and waiver forms by logging into the clients only section of our website (use the Member Login link at the top of this page) under the "Forms" section.

-The maximum annual employee contribution is $385.34.
+Beginning in 2022 the maximum contribution rate is $423.71.
 Employers should not take a deduction from any portion of an employee’s income that exceeds this amount.
-This means that some employees will hit the cap of $385.34 faster than others (see withholding examples below).
+This means that some employees will hit the cap of $423.71 faster than others (see withholding examples below).